Categories

 Some people may also be put off by the influx of tourists.
 Privacy issues, noise, and pollution may be other things to weigh when considering owning and renting out properties.

-However, all things considered, it still remains that owning a lake front property can be a good long term investment.
+However, all things considered, it still remains that owning a lakefront property can be a good long-term investment.